Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to score more than 66 points in two games this season.
+- Kent State and its opponents have combined to score more than 66.5 points in two games this season.

-- The combined points per game average of the two teams, 53.5, is 12.5 points fewer than Saturday's over/under.
+- Saturday's total is 13 points higher than the combined 53.5 PPG average of the two teams.

 Western Michigan Stats and Trends